Model 500 telephone: Model 2500

-In addition to the basic single-line model, the Western Electric 2500-series included many related variations and special purpose models with additional features.
-This included sets with a headset jack, 2-line sets, keysets (2560), call directors, panel phones (2750), industrial phones (2520), automatic dialers (2660).
+In addition to the basic single-line model, the model 2500-series included many related variations and special purpose models with additional features.
+This included sets with a headset jack, 2-line sets, keysets (2560), call directors, panel phones (2750), industrial phones (2520), wall phones (2554), automatic dialers (2660).

+Though less common than it was in its heyday, modernized model 2500 sets are still produced by several companies as of 2024, primarily Cortelco, in numerous variants including basic sets and those with hook flash and message-waiting indicator features.